 If your PDF tool takes 20 or 30 seconds to open a typical construction drawing, you are not imagining it.
-Adobe Acrobat, Foxit, Nitro, and macOS Preview all share an architecture that was optimized for general document workflows — contracts, reports, scanned forms — not for the dense vector geometry and embedded raster layers that come out of AutoCAD, ArchiCAD, and Revit exports.
+Adobe Acrobat, Foxit, Nitro, and macOS Preview all share an architecture that was optimized for general document workflows, contracts, reports, scanned forms, not for the dense vector geometry and embedded raster layers that come out of AutoCAD, ArchiCAD, and Revit exports.
 This page explains why the slowness happens, what you can do inside your current tool to mitigate it, and where the workaround stops being enough and a different tool starts being justified.

 Why mainstream PDF tools lag on CAD exports

-A typical 50-100 MB construction PDF contains tens of thousands of vector objects, embedded fonts, layer metadata, and often a series of high-resolution raster images for site photos or material samples.
+Even a modest 20-50 MB construction PDF contains tens of thousands of vector objects, embedded fonts, layer metadata, and often a series of high-resolution raster images for site photos or material samples.
 Adobe Acrobat parses the entire document structure on open and prepares an in-memory representation of every page even though you will likely look at only a few.
 The parse cost grows roughly with file size.
 On Apple Silicon Macs the cost is sometimes amplified by Rosetta translation for parts of the Adobe stack that have not been ported to native ARM.
 Foxit, Nitro, and Preview each have their own version of the same overhead.
 The result is the same: a 30-second wait on a daily file.
 Multiply by 10-30 file opens a day and the productivity cost becomes real.

-Under-1-second first paint on heavy CAD PDFs
+Fast first paint on heavy CAD PDFs

 Smooth pan and zoom

-No chunk-loading lag, no mid-scroll freezes — the rendering pipeline is built for vector-dense files.
+No chunk-loading lag, no mid-scroll freezes, the rendering pipeline is built for vector-dense files.

 Native Apple Silicon

-Compiled for M1/M2/M3/M4 — no Rosetta translation overhead.
+Compiled for M1/M2/M3/M4, no Rosetta translation overhead.

 Same speed on Windows